mlhartme/stool/main/documentation.md

 Since stage commands operate on an arbitrary number of stages, you might want to specify what to do if the command fails on some stages.
 That's what `-fail` *mode* is for.

 Mode `normal` reports problems immediately and aborts execution, Stool does not try to invoke the command on remaining matching stages.
 This is the default.

 `after` reports problems after the command was invoked on all matching stages.

 `never` is similar to `after`, but reports warnings instead of errors (and thus, Stool always returns with exit code 0).

 #### Auto options

-Stage commands provide auto options do deal with stages that are not stopped or not owned by the current user.
+Stage commands provide auto options do deal with stages that are not stopped.

 With `-autorestart`, Stool checks the state of a stage.
 It the stage is up, Stool stops the stage, invokes the actual command, and starts the stage again. `-autostop` is similar, but the stage is not started